m4-k131/Celestial-Farbkasten/README.md

 python src/download_from_csv.py "outputs/csv/LDN-1527_actual.csv"
 ```

-This will then download the fits for the obervation with the identifier.
+This will then download the fits for the obervation.
+We can use --must_contain="YOUR_STRING_HERE" to select downloads without re-quering a CSV.

 ---